quchen/articles/monad_fail.md

 ---------------------

-The roadmap is similar to the [AMP][amp], the main difference being that since `mfail` does not exist yet, we have to introduce new functionality and then switch to it.
+The roadmap is similar to the [AMP][amp], the main difference being that since `MonadFail` does not exist yet, we have to introduce new functionality and then switch to it.

-1. GHC 7.12
+* **GHC 7.12 / base-4.9**

-    - Add `MonadFail` with `mfail` so people can start writing instances for it.
+    - Add module `Control.Monad.Fail` with new class `MonadFail(fail)` so
+      people can start writing instances for it.

+      `Control.Monad` only re-exports the class `MonadFail`, but not its `fail` method.

+      NB: At this point, `Control.Monad.Fail.fail` clashes with `Prelude.fail` and `Control.Monad.fail`.

-    - Add a language extension `-XMonadFail` that changes desugaring to use `mfail` instead of `fail`.
+    - *(non-essential)* Add a language extension `-XMonadFail` that changes desugaring to use `MonadFail(fail)` instead of `Monad(fail)`.

+      This has the effect that typechecking will infer a `MonadFail` constraint for `do` blocks with failable patterns, just as it is planned to do when the entire thing is done.

-    - Warn when a do-block that contains a failable pattern is desugared, but there is no `MonadFail` available: "Please add the instance or change your pattern matching."
+    - Warn when a `do`-block that contains a failable pattern is desugared, but there is no `MonadFail`-instance in scope: "Please add the instance or change your pattern matching."
 Add a flag to control whether this warning appears.

-    - Warn when an instance implements the `fail` function, as it will be removed from the class in the future.
+    - Warn when an instance implements the `fail` function (or when `fail` is imported as a method of `Monad`), as it will be removed from the `Monad` class in the future.
+(See also [GHC #10071][trac-10071])

 3. GHC 7.14